Halibut

-Halibut is the common name for three flatfish in the genera Hippoglossus and Reinhardtius from the family of right-eye flounders and, in some regions, and less commonly, other species of large flatfish.
+Halibut is the common name for three species of flatfish in the family of right-eye flounders.
+In some regions, and less commonly, other species of large flatfish are also referred to as halibut.

 The word is derived from haly (holy) and butte (flat fish), for its popularity on Catholic holy days.
 Halibut are demersal fish and are highly regarded as a food fish as well as a sport fish.

 Species

 A 2018 cladistic analysis based on genetics and morphology showed that the Greenland halibut diverged from a lineage that gave rise to the Atlantic and Pacific halibuts.
 The common ancestor of all three diverged from a lineage that gave rise to the genus Verasper, comprising the spotted halibut and barfin flounder.